Bone Defects from Trauma, Tumors and Infection

 Each of these treatment options has relative advantages and disadvantages depending on defect size, the condition of skin, muscles and tendons, the presence or absence of infection and associated risks.

-Why come to the International Center for Limb Lengthening for treatment of bone defects?
+Why choose the International Center for Limb Lengthening for treatment of bone defects?